root-project/root/README/ReleaseNotes/v614/index.md

    - Optimize away redundant deserialization of template specializations.
 This reduces the memory footprint for hsimple by around 30% while improving the runtime performance for various cases by around 15%.
    - When ROOT is signaled with a SIGUSR2 (i.e. on Linux and MacOS X) it will now print a backtrace.
    - Move RStringView.h to ROOT/RStringView.hxx and always include ROOT/RStringView.hxx instead of RStringView.h for backward compatibility
+   - In `TClingCallFunc`, support r-value reference parameters.
+This paves the way for the corresponding support in PyROOT (implemented now in the latest Cppyy).

 ## I/O Libraries
    - Implement reading of objects data from JSON